hsuanhauliu/hsuanhauliu/README.md

 # Howard Liu
----

-Hey!
-Welcome to my Github page.
+Hey! :wave: Welcome to my Github page.
 My name is Hsuan-Hau, but I go by the name Howard.
 I'm a software engineer at Google working on full-stack web development.
 I'm interested in a lot of areas and always experimenting with different tools and technologies.
 When I'm not coding, I enjoy playing sports, instruments, photography, video editing, etc.

 Hope you find something useful here!